 The judges use a scale of marks per section from 0.0 to 10.0 (inclusive), with half points.
 Judges show their marks after each section.
 With 5 judges the highest and lowest mark will be disregarded.
-The mark per section calculated by the secretariat is the arithmetic mean of the three marks, rounded to two decimal places.
-The final score calculated by the secretariat is the arithmetic mean of the respective marks per section including the weighting factor per section, rounded to two decimal places.
+The mark per section calculated by the secretariat is the arithmetic mean of the three marks.
+The final score calculated by the secretariat is the arithmetic mean of the respective marks per section (not rounded) including the weighting factor per section, rounded to two decimal places at the end.
 Rounding is done following the common mathematical rules.